 These types of ceilings are mainly used

-i) To enhance beauty of a room interior.
+- To enhance the beauty of a room’s interior.

-iii) To manage height of too high ceiling.
+- To manage the height of too high ceiling.

 Advantages Of False Ceiling

-i) It reduces the actual ceiling height of a room.
-If the main ceiling has not sufficient heights it will make your room look smaller and claustrophobic.
+- It reduces the actual ceiling height of a room.
+If the main ceiling does not have sufficient height, it will make your room look smaller and claustrophobic.

-iii) Requires regular cleaning other wise pests will damage.
+- Requires regular cleaning otherwise pests will damage.

-iv) The suspended ceiling may get discoloured or stained after few years.
+- The suspended ceiling may get discolored or stained after few years.

-v) These ceilings are not as solid as the conventional ceiling, problem could arise during natural disasters like earthquakes.
+- These ceilings are not as solid as the conventional ceiling, problems could arise during natural disasters like earthquakes.

-vi) Another risk is falling of installed fixtures.
+- Another risk is the falling of installed fixtures.

-vii) Difficult to repair concealed electrical cables, pipes etc.
+- Difficult to repair concealed electrical cables, pipes, etc.